Big Star Copywriting

 3. Meta (Page) Titles

+The next item on our e-commerce SEO checklist is your site’s meta titles.
 The meta title shows the name of the web page – you can see it displayed on your browser, usually at the top.
 It tells users – and search engine bots – what page they are on.
-Again, it’s about thinking about what’s useful for the user, but it’s also a place where you can not only optimise for search by considerate keyword placement, but you can also optimise for conversions by including action words like “buy now”, “limited offer”, “learn how to…” etc
+Again, it’s about thinking about what’s useful for the user; it’s also a place where you can not only optimise for search by considerate keyword placement, but you can also optimise for conversions by including action words like “buy now”, “limited offer”, “learn how to…” etc.

 Bad meta titles: